-Dr. Helen Eigenberg is Professor and Department Head in the Criminal Justice Department at the University of Tennessee at Chattanooga.
+Dr. Helen Eigenberg is Professor in the Criminal Justice Department at the University of Tennessee at Chattanooga.
 She was born and raised in Nebraska.
 She received her B.S. and her M.S. from Eastern Kentucky University and her Ph.D. in Criminal Justice in 1989 from Sam Houston State University.
 She taught and served as Department Head at Old Dominion University from 1988-1995 and Eastern Kentucky University from 1995-1997.
 She has been at UTC since 1998 and served as Department Head from 1988 until 2014.
 Her research interests include women and crime, victimology, violence against women, institutional corrections, and male rape in prisons.
 She has published a book on domestic violence: Woman Battering in the United States (2001).
 She also has published over 25 book chapters and articles in a wide variety of journals including: American Journal of Police, Women and Criminal Justice, Criminal Justice Review, Journal of Criminal Justice Education, Journal of Criminal Justice, Justice Quarterly, and The Prison Journal.
 She was the Editor of Feminist Criminology for four years, which is an international peer-reviewed journal.
 She currently sits on their Editorial Board.

 Selected Recent Publications: